 Shoulder injuries are some of the most common injuries in football.
 In fact, hand, ankle, and knee injuries occur more often in the sport.
-Among shoulder injuries, acromioclavicular (AC) joint injuries make up a large percentage of them.
+Among shoulder injuries, an AC injury, or acromioclavicular joint injury, is one of the most common.

 The AC joint is the small joint on the top of the shoulder between the end of the clavicle (collarbone) and the acromion (tip of the shoulder blade).
-AC joint injuries usually result from an athlete landing directly on the shoulder or being hit directly on the shoulder.
+An AC injury usually results from an athlete landing directly on the shoulder or being hit directly on the shoulder.
 It isn’t surprising then that football players would suffer them.
 They range in severity from sprains or mild separations to significant separations between the bones in various directions.

 Almost a decade ago, Bryan T. Kelly, MD and others published a landmark study on AC joint injuries in football.
 They looked specifically at NFL quarterbacks.
 The authors found that shoulder injuries were the second most common injury type suffered by quarterbacks.
 AC joint injuries specifically were the most common of those shoulder injuries.

-Since these injuries seem to occur so frequently in football, further examination into the severity and frequency of these injuries at various positions is warranted.
+Since an AC injury is common for a football player, further examination into the severity and frequency of these injuries at various positions is warranted.
 A study published online last week in the American Journal of Sports Medicine offers that information among all NFL players.

 T. Sean Lynch, MD and other researchers at Northwestern University collected data from the NFL Injury Surveillance System between the 2000 and 2011 seasons.
-The study provides some helpful information for football players and the athletic trainers and doctors treating them:
+The study provides some helpful information about AC injuries for football players and the athletic trainers and doctors treating them: